salmanAndroidDev/no_signal/README.md

 # no_signal
 **Simple but powerful LMS.**
-this project with used for developing first version of DeepClass startup.
+this project was used for developing first version of DeepClass startup, I improved 43% of site speed and performance by using caching functionality of this project.
 <br><br>
-to install this project<br>
+to clone this repo<br>
 `git clone git@github.com:salmanAndroidDev/no_signal.git`<br><br>
-for running this project you need to have `docker` and `docker-compose` installed. then type below command in your terminal. <br>
+for running this project you need to have `docker` and `docker-compose` installed. then you only need to type below command. <br>
 `docker-compose up` <br>
 to apply tests type below command in your terminal<br>
 `docker-compose run web sh -c "python manage.py tests no_sginal"`